JuanLiOHRI/Abbreviated-Smell-Test-PD/README.md

 ## Data files

-Datasets of the three cohorts used in this study can be accessed via zenodo (link to be updated) upon request.
+Datasets of the 3 cohorts used in this study can be accessed via zenodo (link to be updated) upon request.

 1. `Data dictionary.xlsx`
 2. `Ottawa_cut.csv`: Ottawa (PREDIGT) Trial (baseline)